AmirSTORMic/PiFocus/README.md

 # πFocus

 ## About the project
-PiFocus is a project which was started in the Ponjavic lab at the University of Leeds to have a cost-effective, robust and easy-to-implement focus stabilisation system on our optical microscopes.
-We hope to be able to create a well-explained protocol for this open-hardware focus stabilisation system that can be easily duplicated by other laboratories.
+The Ponjavic lab at the University of Leeds started PiFocus to provide a cost-effective, robust and easy-to-implement focus stabilisation system for optical microscopes.
+By creating a well-explained protocol, we hope to enable other laboratories to replicate this open-hardware focus stabilisation system.

 The following students contributed to this project under the supervision of Dr Aleks Ponjavic:

 - Robert Elliott
 - Tabitha Cox
+- Thomas Marsh
 - Akhila Thamaravelil Abhimanue Achary
 - Ziyun Wang
 - Amir Rahmani